x3haloed/peer-deploy/components/ci-controller/README.md

 - Steps: extract `workspace.tar.gz` to `/tmp/workspace` and run `cargo build --release --bin realm`
 - Captures artifact `target/release/realm` as `realm-binary`
 - Targeting: `linux/x86_64` (adjust as needed)

+If `/config/github_token` is present, the controller passes it to the build job as an attachment (`/tmp/assets/gh_token`).
+The job will look up the GitHub release by tag and upload the built artifact to that release's assets.

 You can customize `components/ci-controller/src/lib.rs` to:
 - Add more platforms (`linux/aarch64`) and submit multiple jobs